aynetdia/Budget_Constrained_Bidding/README.md

 # Ad Tech Budget Constrained Real-Time Bidding (RTB)
 This repo contains the implementation of the DRLB framework introduced by Wu et al. (2018).

-## How to Use:

-It is set up in such a way that training and (most importantly) testing works from the notebook.

-However, the training of the DRLB can also be done from the console by executing either the sh script as specified below or running the src/rl_bid_agent.py script as a python script.
-In both latter cases the main method in the script should be uncommented.

-Use the following command to run the RL Bidding Agent.
-<br />```bash scripts/run_rl_bid.sh```

 ### Configuration parameters

 Set the `src/gym_auction_emulator/gym_auction_emulator/envs/config.cfg` accordingly to training or testing mode.
 Currently it is set to testing mode to allow for tunning the evaluation of the DRLB by our peers.

-## Ad Exchange Open AI Gym environment

-Open AI Gym environment mimics the Ad Exchange by taking the bid requests from the iPinYou or any other Bidding dataset.
-The agents can interact with it using the standard Gym API interface.
+The `src/rtb_agent/config.cfg` also has to be adjusted depending on which type of the experiment you want to run.
+The experiment are pretty self-explanatory, when coupled with the section 5.4 of the seminar paper.

+## How to Use:

+The training of the DRLB can be done from the console by executing either the .sh script as specified below or running the src/rl_bid_agent.py script as a python script, after adjusting the config files.

+Use the following command to train the RL Bidding Agent.
+<br />```bash train_rl_bid.sh```

+The evaluation can be done by running the evaluation script in the `src/rtb_agent/` folder.
+The names of the evaluation scripts are tied to the names of the models used in the seminar paper

+## Access to data

+The iPinYou dataset can be downloaded and preprocessed using the following github repo: https://github.com/wnzhang/make-ipinyou-data

+In order to properly run all the experiments the data frames with predicted CTRs can be downloaded from: https://drive.google.com/drive/folders/1dsPV_vDNNdxhy9ZUsk75RX7HowzNsRaC?usp=sharing instead of using the trained logistic regression from `src/rtb_agent/logreg.sav` to get predictions on your own.
+Then the `data/supplement.ipynb` script can be used to insert the pCTR column into the preprocessed dataset.

 ## Repository Citations